precice/precice.github.io/pages/docs/configuration/configuration-export.md

 ---
 title: Export configuration
 permalink: configuration-export.html
-keywords: configuration, export, vtk, vtu, paraview
+keywords: configuration, export, vtk, vtu, paraview, monitoring, debugging
 summary: You can export your coupling meshes to various formats.
-This is a great feature for debugging.
+This is a great feature for debugging as you can monitor how preCICE maps and exchanges data.
 On this page, we explain how to configure such exporters.
 ---

 ## Enabling exporters